steemit/smt-whitepaper/smt-manual/manual.md

 ## Create a control account

 The first step to creating an SMT is to create a *control account* for the SMT.
-Any STEEM account may serve as a control account, however it is highly recommended to create a dedicated account for the purpose.
-It is also highly recommended that a control account does not post, vote, or hold any STEEM, SBD or tokens (other than a small amount of vesting STEEM for transaction bandwidth).
+Any STEEM account may serve as a control account, however it is highly recommended to create a dedicated account solely for the purpose.
+It is also highly recommended that a control account does not post, vote, or hold any STEEM, SBD, or other tokens (other than a small amount of vested STEEM for transaction bandwidth).

-The control account's name will not occupy a high visibility position in most UI's, so it does not much matter if the control account name is not the best match for the SMT brand.
+The control account's name will not occupy a high visibility position in most UI's, so it does not much matter if the control account's name is not the best match for the SMT brand.

 ### Control account security